videlalvaro/videlalvaro.github.io/_posts/2015-12-04-learning-about-distributed-systems.md

 [There Is No Now](https://queue.acm.org/detail.cfm?id=2745385) by Justin Sheehy.

-I would claim that time and its problems in distributed systems are one of the crucial concepts to understand. **The idea of simultaneity is something we have to let go**.
+I would claim that time and its problems in distributed systems is one of the crucial concepts to understand. **The idea of simultaneity is something we have to let go**.
 This is related with the old belief of "Absolute Knowledge", where we used to think that such a thing as absolute knowledge was attainable.
-The laws of physics show us that even light requires some time in order to get from one place to another, so whenever it reaches our eyes, and it's processed by our brains, whatever the light is communicating, it's and old view of the world.
+The laws of physics show us that even light requires some time in order to get from one place to another, so whenever it reaches our eyes, and it's processed by our brains, whatever the light is communicating, it's an old view of the world.
 This idea is discussed by Umberto Eco in the book [Inventing the Enemy](http://www.amazon.com/Inventing-Enemy-Essays-Umberto-Eco/dp/0544104684), chapter "Absolute and Relative".